-- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Board gender diversity - Share of investment involved in controversial weapons - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Share of investment involved in controversial weapons - Greenhouse gas intensity for sovereign issues - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The sustainable investments made by this sub-fund are aligned to its environmental characteristics.
+The sustainable investments made by this sub-fund are aligned to its environmental and social characteristics.

-The sub-fund includes the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process, to help assess risks and potential returns.
+The sub-fund aims to identify and analyse an issuer's ESG credentials as an integral part of the investment decision making process, to help assess risks and potential returns.
 This analysis is applied to a minimum of 90% of the portfolio.
+By considering the ESG Credentials of potential investments the Investment Adviser can aim to meet the objective of having an improved ESG score compared to the Reference Benchmark.